Type to search

 Price: ⭐ ⭐ ⭐ ⭐ ⭐

-This USB condenser microphone is a directional polar pattern conference microphone ideal for webinars, class conferences, or business calls, as it is equipped with three audio capsules.
+The Movo MC1000 is a directional polar pattern conference mic ideal for webinars, class conferences, or business calls, as it is equipped with three audio capsules.

-The sound provided by the mic can capture everything in a 6-meter radius and 180-degree coverage, making this one of the best boundary microphones for the workplace, content interviews, meetings, and in conference rooms.
+This mic has a 180-degree wide coverage capacity, able to pick up sounds within a 6-meter radius, making this one of the best pressure zone microphones for the workplace, content interviews, meetings, and in conference areas.

-The polar pattern USB microphone has a speaker monitoring jack for live audio monitoring and instant USB connectivity, so if you’re looking to create a more successful business meeting, this boundary microphone will help quite a bit.
+Utilizing a super-cardioid polar pattern, this USB microphone has a speaker monitoring jack for live audio monitoring and instant USB connectivity.
+If you’re looking to create a more successful business meeting, this Movo MC1000 will help quite a bit.

 Pros and Cons of Movo MC1000